 What are Idioms for IELTS Speaking?

-Idioms for IELTS Speaking are expressions that don't literally mean what they say.
+Idioms for IELTS Speaking are expressions that don't mean what they say.
 They're used in everyday conversation to add flavour and interest to what you're saying.
 Think of them like spices in your language - they can make your speech more engaging and fun!

 For instance, if someone says they're "feeling under the weather," they don't mean they're literally under the weather.
 They're just saying they don't feel well.

-When you're taking the IELTS Speaking test, the examiners are actually listening for how well you can use this kind of idiomatic language.
+When you're taking the IELTS Speaking test, the examiners are listening for how well you can use this kind of idiomatic language.
 That is why using them in IELTS can help you to achieve a higher band score.

 Why Use?